areon546/nasa-wallpaper/README.md

 This system is designed primarily for Linux.
 I don't know how to edit Windows Registry files programmatically, but I presume there is a way.
-In theory that would be a much simpler solution to this.
+In theory that would be a viable solution to this, however I would also need to programmatically setup a schedule and I don't know how to do that.
-It definitely won't work on windows.
+It definitely won't work on windows without significant changes.

 Do note, if you are on Windows (10 tested, likely higher aswell), you can bypass restrictions on setting your background image pretty easily